Game Dr design and develop educational mobile applications to engage end users on science and healthcare.

 Antibiotic resistance is a major health concern that kills approximately 25,000 people per year in Europe.
 This increasing problem is caused by several factors, including overuse and misuse of antibiotics in healthcare.
-Overuse and misuse of antibiotics drives the evolution of antibiotic resistance bacteria - these bacteria cannot be killed by current antibiotic medicines.
+Overuse and misuse of antibiotics drives the evolution of antibiotic resistant bacteria - these bacteria cannot be killed by currently used antibiotics.

-To educate young people on this important topic, Game Dr designed an engaging and entertaining game to visualize the mechanism of resistance and how it influences bacterial populations.
+To educate young people on this important topic, Game Dr designed an engaging and entertaining mobile game to effectively introduce and explain bacteria, microbiology and antibiotic resistance

 Bacteria Combat started off as a basic card game.
 Developing a card game prototype of a mobile application is really useful for testing the educational content and game content.
 Testing of the card game with primary school students showed compelling evidence that a game could educate on this topic, and helped Game Dr secure grant funding from University of Glasgow, Public Health England, Biochemical Society and Royal Society of Biology to develop a mobile application.

-The mobile game is played a a multiplayer card battle game, with each player having both ‘good’ and ‘bad’ bacteria cards in their deck.
-Players use their strongest card and battle their opponent!
-Antibiotic cards are also hidden within the deck and easily knock out bacteria that have low resistance scores.
+The mobile game is played as a multiplayer card battle game, with each player having both ‘good’ and ‘bad’ bacteria cards in their deck.
+Each card has a set of traits or stats that players use against their opponent.
+This includes Strength, Speed, Resistance, Generation Time and Special Power.
+To win the game, players use their strongest stat and card to knock out their opponent!
+Antibiotic cards are hidden within the deck and can be used against non-resistant bacteria.

 DISSEMINATION AND IMPACT